per2jensen/dar-backup/README.md

 ## --debug
   Make bash print all statements via the "set -x" option.
 Save output to debug log file.

+## --verbose
+  More chatty log messages written to log file and sent to Discord

+  Without the option the log file is much more lean and easy to glance over, to see the status of a backup run.

 ## --help